-- Residential Seasonal Staff – work full-time for approximately four months, Mid May through Mid October, while living on campus in provided housing.
+- Residential Seasonal Staff work 35 hours per week (and may require additioanl paid hours depending on operational need), for the entire season.
 These positions receive a compensation package that includes a wage, indoor housing, three delicious meals per day at our mostly vegetarian Dining Hall, and access to Omega’s team member benefits.
-Various jobs are paid at various rates.
 All compensation packages are at least equivalent to the New York State minimum wage.
-Seasonal full-time employment requires at least 35 hours of work per week, and may require additional paid hours depending on operational needs throughout the season.

-- Greeters – live off campus and offer volunteer hours in a limited number of positions.
-Volunteers receive one complimentary meal at the Dining Hall during their shift and are able to participate in specially designed team member classes, events, sampler classes, and evening performances.
-These individuals also have access to Omega’s library, tennis, volleyball, and basketball courts, gardens, hiking trails, and the lake.
+- Greeters – live off campus and volunteer for a limited number of hours per week.
+Greeters receive one complimentary meal at the Dining Hall during their shift and are able to participate in specially designed staff classes, events, sampler classes, and evening performances.
+Greeters also have access to Omega’s library, tennis, volleyball, and basketball courts, gardens, hiking trails, and the lake.
 Beyond these benefits, no monetary compensation is provided.

 How are position assignments made?